CNN Republican Town Hall with Donald Trump

-The CNN Republican Town Hall with Donald Trump is a 2023 television interview hosted by journalist Kaitlan Collins that featured former president and presidential candidate Donald Trump.
+The CNN Republican Town Hall with Donald Trump is a 2023 television interview hosted by journalist Kaitlan Collins that featured former president and then-presidential candidate Donald Trump.
 It aired on May 10, 2023, on CNN.

 Background

-Donald Trump is a candidate for the 2024 presidential election.
+Donald Trump had been a candidate for the 2024 presidential election.
 Trump previously served as president from 2017 to 2021.

 Production

 CNN Republican Town Hall with Donald Trump was filmed at Saint Anselm College in New Hampshire.

 The town hall in New Hampshire was moderated by Kaitlan Collins, the co-host of CNN This Morning with Poppy Harlow.
 It was broadcast on CNN on May 10, 2023, a day after a jury ruled Trump was liable for sexual assault and defamation in E. Jean Carroll vs. Donald J. Trump, awarding the plaintiff—journalist E. Jean Carroll—with million for an encounter Trump had with her in a luxury department store dressing room in 1996.
-The town hall is Trump's first appearance on the network since 2016.
+The town hall had been Trump's first appearance on the network since 2016.

 The interview was conducted live from the private Benedictine liberal arts college Saint Anselm College in Goffstown, New Hampshire.
 With regards to its location, New Hampshire's presidential primary is the first in the United States.
 Saint Anselm College has hosted presidential candidates for decades.
 The audience was made up of Republicans and undecided voters; in New Hampshire, voters may declare themselves as "undeclared", of which the state's undeclared voters make up a key voting bloc.

 Content

 The interview mentioned the investigation into Trump's handling of government documents and the FBI search of Mar-a-Lago.
 While Collins pointed out that Biden—whose home was also searched when classified documents were discovered at the Penn Biden Center—did not defy a subpoena, Trump interrupted her as Collins asked for him to answer the question.
 Trump then called her a "nasty person".
 Trump also promoted falsehoods on various topics, including the legitimacy of the 2020 presidential election, the January 6 Capitol attack and aid provided to Ukraine during Russia's invasion.

 The interview occurred the day after a New York jury found Trump liable for sexual assault and defamation against E. Jean Carroll.
 During the interview, Trump called Carroll's account of the assault "fake" and "made up," and he referred to her as a "wack job."
 In response to Trump's comments, Carroll filed a motion with the Southern District of New York seeking an additional $10 million in damages from Trump for defamation.
-The court granted the motion, and the second defamation trial has been scheduled for January 15, 2024.
+The court granted the motion, and the second defamation trial had been scheduled for January 15, 2024.

 Reception

 Political reaction

 The Democratic National Committee (DNC) planned its most aggressive rapid response effort in preparing for the town hall.

-Chris Jankowski, the chief executive of Never Back Down, a political action committee aligned to 2024 Republican presidential candidate Ron DeSantis, said that the town hall was a "true marriage of equals", in that Trump has "lost his luster" and resorted to appearing on a network that's "lost its ratings".
+Chris Jankowski, the chief executive of Never Back Down, a political action committee aligned to 2024 Republican presidential candidate Ron DeSantis, said that the town hall was a "true marriage of equals", in that Trump had "lost his luster" and resorted to appearing on a network that had "lost its ratings".